-“Art is a management consultant, entrepreneurial executive, and organizational growth strategist who applies the right balance of creative initiative and pragmatic strategy to produce differentiated programs that deliver results in measurable business impact.
+"Art applies the right balance of creative initiative and pragmatic strategy to produce differentiated programs that deliver results in measurable business impact.
 He is a master at corporate messaging, strategic direction and market development.
-Our respective teams at the Supply Chain Management Institute/USD and Maine Pointe engaged in an enriching collaboration that resulted in a next-generation framework for the strategic procurement practice at Maine Pointe.
-That effort produced a competitive breakout strategy and ultimately a new, distinctive brand proposition for the firm: Total Value Optimization.
+Our respective teams engaged in an enriching collaboration that resulted in a next-generation framework for strategic procurement practice.
+That effort produced a competitive breakout strategy and ultimately a new, distinctive brand proposition: Total Value Optimization.
 In addition, Art and I collaborated on a highly successful supply chain webinar, with other leading colleagues, for the Corporate Responsibility Association.
 His early career history as an award-winning broadcaster was evident in the professionalism and substance of the finished production.
-He continues to nurture his own reputation as a compelling thought leader in all matters to do with the global responsibility movement.”
+He continues to nurture his own reputation as a compelling thought leader in all matters to do with the global responsibility movement."

 Joel Sutherland, M.B.A.